Neptune's Necklace in Mother Nature's tidal zone

 Ever so slowly, modern science is now proving the belief in Mother Earth to be right.

-Mother Nature deserves prominence in all man-made initiatives and decisions
+Mother Nature deserves a place in all man-made initiatives and decisions

 The one critical question for all individuals, corporate and government decision makers to address is the future health of the Sacred Elements on which we depend for survival, born in the ancient wisdoms.
 This is a critical starting point for all discussion.